chaosmibu-blip/MIBU_REPLIT/replit.md

 ## Overview

 Mibu Travel Gacha is a Progressive Web App (PWA) that combines travel planning with gacha-style gamification.
 Users input a destination and intensity level, and AI generates randomized, verified local itineraries.
-The app features a collection system where users can gather places and earn virtual coupons with varying rarities.
+The app features a collection system where users can gather places organized by district and category with accordion-style menus.
 A merchant dashboard allows businesses to claim locations and manage promotional offers with subscription-based tiers.

 ## User Preferences